From Dr. George West, HMN co-founder and co-author of Do Hummingbirds Hum?: Fascinating Answers to Questions about Hummingbirds with Carol A. Butler

 They have a unique flight mechanism, capable of prolonged hovering and rapid backward flight.

-They are the only birds that regularly become torpid at night, with a drop in body temperature of as much to as low as 19° C (65°F); however, their normal resting body temperature is among the highest (40°C = 108°F) of all birds.
+They are the only birds that regularly become torpid at night, with a drop in body temperature of as low as 19° C (65°F); however, their normal resting body temperature is among the highest (40°C = 108°F) of all birds.

 Individual hummingbirds often consume more than half their total body weight in food and may drink up to eight times their weight in water and nectar each day.